mzubairtahir/mzubairtahir/README.md

 ### Hey there, I'm  M. Zubair Tahir <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="25px" width="25px">
 <p>I am a experienced python programmer.
-Currently, I'm working in web scraping.
-I have already developed so many web scrapers.
-I help clients to get data in structured form from their desired web location.I have uploaded some of my projects here.
+Currently, working in web scraping.
+I have developed so many web scrapers.
+I help otheres to get data in structured form from their desired web location.I have uploaded some of my projects here.
 Cannot upload other scrapers due to some reason.</p>

 <div align="center">